Constitution of Mauritania: 1961 Constitution

-As soon as the Islamic Republic of Mauritania was proclaimed in October 1958, the Territorial Assembly changed its name to the Constituent Assembly and immediately initiated work to draft a national constitution; the document was unanimously adopted by the Constituent Assembly in March 1959 in place of the French constitution, and on November 28, 1960, Mauritania declared its independence.
+As soon as the Islamic Republic of Mauritania was proclaimed in October 1958, the Territorial Assembly changed its name to the Constituent Assembly and immediately initiated work to draft a national constitution; the document was unanimously adopted by the Constituent Assembly in March 1959 in place of the French constitution, and on November 28, 1960, Mauritania declared its Independence.
 The constitution was ratified on May 20, 1961.

 The 1961 Constitution clearly reflected the influence of the Constitution of the French Fifth Republic in its dedication to liberal democratic principles and inalienable human rights as expressed in the 1789 Declaration of the Rights of Man and in the Universal Declaration of Human Rights.
 In addition, the Constitution underscored the state's determined quest for independence and unity by proclaiming Islam the official religion.
 Somewhat ironically, freedom of religion was also guaranteed.
 Strict adherence to both sets of principles would seemingly have given rise to conflict, especially in the area of jurisprudence; however, in practice the government sought with acceptable success to balance the demands of the two.

 Under the Constitution, the government was composed of three branches: executive, legislative, and judicial.
-The executive branch was headed by the president of the republic and included ministers whom he appointed and the administrative bureaucracy.
+The executive branch was headed by the President of the Republic and included ministers whom he appointed and the administrative bureaucracy.
 The president was elected by universal suffrage for a five-year term and could serve an indefinite number of terms.
-From 1966 until the coup in 1978, all candidates for the office had to be nominated by the Mauritanian People's Party (Parti du Peuple Mauritanienne—PPM), be at least thirty-five years old, and have full exercise of their political and civil rights.
-In sharp contrast to its French antecedent, the Mauritanian Constitution strengthened presidential power by combining it with the function of prime minister, while making the National Assembly subordinate.
+From 1966 until the coup in 1978, all candidates for the office had to be nominated by the Mauritanian People's Party (Parti du Peuple Mauritanien—PPM), be at least thirty-five years old, and have full exercise of their political and civil rights.
+In sharp contrast to its French antecedent, the Mauritanian Constitution strengthened presidential power by combining it with the function of Prime minister, while making the National Assembly subordinate.
 Like a prime minister, the president participated in legislative processes that would otherwise reside in the domain of the National Assembly.
 At the same time, the Constitution prevented the president from dissolving the National Assembly, and it also denied the assembly the right to unseat the president by means of a vote of no confidence.

 In its entirety, the Constitution came to resemble those of other francophone African states that were also adopted under the influence of General Charles de Gaulle's Fifth Republic and in response to the perceived need for strong, centralized leadership.
 In light of the highly fragmented polities typical of much of sub-Saharan Africa at that time, however, a system of checks and balances was thought to be overly cumbersome for the immediate tasks at hand.